 But as they say, life has its twists and turns.
 In my case, the twists and turns happened too fast and too sharp.
 After nearly a fortnight of the results, I had irregular episodes of Nausea and Vomiting.
-Due to this, my travel to school was very hard and cumbersome.
+Due to this, my travel to school was challenging and cumbersome.
 Despite being a bright student, I lost my interest in studies due to the health issue.
-I took a break from school and consulted the Railway hospital, Since my father was employed with the Indian Railways.
+I took a break from school and consulted the Railway hospital Since my father was employed with the Indian Railways.

 Though I did not exhibit any symptoms initially, there were regular bouts of Diarrhea and fever.
 The Blood Tests showed high infection because of high WBC levels, which stood at 53,000.
 Further tests carried out could not diagnose anything.
 The Railway Hospital suggested that I should go to Mumbai for further consultation.
 Without thinking further, my father and I went to Mumbai.
 I underwent another check-up at the Mumbai Railway Hospital and was shifted to the Tata Memorial Hospital.

 After further tests at the hospital, I was seated outside in the waiting area.
 There I noticed a poster that displayed the symptoms of Cancer.
 While the symptoms on the poster matched mine, I was half-heartedly assuring myself that I did not have Cancer.
 The Doctors then put all my doubts to rest and told me that I had Acute Lymphocytic Leukemia, a type of Blood Cancer which progresses quickly if not treated on time.
 They comforted me, saying that it would be cured in 8 months.
 While many other forms of medication were suggested to me by our relatives, we are happy that we stuck to the Allopathic form of treatment (Radiation therapy and Chemotherapy).